t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

 * Addressing concerns on resource usage, security, and privacy when sharing, processing, discovering, or managing data.
 For example by presenting data in views composed of an aggregation of related data {{Zhang}}; protecting data communication between authenticated peers {{Basudan}}; classifying data (e.g., in terms of privacy, importance, validity, etc.); compressing and encrypting data, e.g., using homomorphic encryption to directly process encrypted data {{Stanciu}}.
-* Other concerns on edge data discovery (e.g., streaming data, metadata, events) include siloization and lack of standard in edge environments that can be dynamic (e.g. vehicular networks) and heterogeneous {{I-D.mcbride-edge-data-discovery-overview}}
+* Other concerns on edge data discovery (e.g., streaming data, metadata, events) include siloization and lack of standard in edge environments that can be dynamic (e.g., vehicular networks) and heterogeneous {{I-D.mcbride-edge-data-discovery-overview}}.
-* Data-driven programming models {{Renart}}, e.g. event-based, including handling of naming and data abstractions
+* Data-driven programming models {{Renart}}, e.g., event-based, including handling of naming and data abstractions.
+* Data integration in an environment that do not have data standardization or where different sources use different ontologies {{Farnbauer-Schmidt}}.
 * Addressing concerns such as limited resources, privacy, dynamic and heterogeneous environment, to deploy machine learning at the edge.
-For example, making machine learning more lightweight and distributed (e.g., to enable distributed inference at the edge), supporting shorter training time and simplified models, and supporting models that can be compressed for efficient communication {{Murshed}}
+For example, making machine learning more lightweight and distributed (e.g., to enable distributed inference at the edge), supporting shorter training time and simplified models, and supporting models that can be compressed for efficient communication {{Murshed}}.
 * While edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
-Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}
+Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.

 ## Simulation and Emulation Environments

 IoT Edge Computing brings new challenges to simulation and emulation tools used by researchers and developers.
 A varied set of applications, network, and computing technologies can coexist in a distributed system, which makes modeling difficult.
 Scale, mobility, and resource management are additional challenges [SimulatingFog].

-Tools include simulators, where simplified application logic runs on top of a fog network model, and emulators, where actual applications can be deployed, typically in software containers, over a cloud infrastructure (e.g. Docker, Kubernetes) itself running over a network emulating network edge conditions such as variable delays, throughput and mobility events.
+Tools include simulators, where simplified application logic runs on top of a fog network model, and emulators, where actual applications can be deployed, typically in software containers, over a cloud infrastructure (e.g., Docker, Kubernetes) itself running over a network emulating network edge conditions such as variable delays, throughput and mobility events.
 To gain in scale, emulated and simulated systems can be used together in hybrid federation-based approaches [PseudoDynamicTesting], while to gain in realism physical devices can be interconnected with emulated systems.
 Examples of related work and platforms include the publicly accessible MEC sandbox work recently initiated in ETSI [ETSI_Sandbox], and open source simulators and emulators ([AdvantEDGE] emulator and tools cited in [SimulatingFog]).
 EdgeNet {{Senel}} is a globally distributed edge cloud for Internet researchers, using nodes contributed by institutions, and based on Docker for containerization and Kubernetes for deployment and node management.

+Digital twins are virtual instances of a physical system (twin) that is continually updated with the latter's performance, maintenance, and health status data throughout the physical system's life cycle {{Madni}}.
+As opposed to a traditional emulation or simulated environment, digital twins, once generated, are maintained in sync by their physical twin, which can be, among many other instances, an IoT device, an edge device or an edge network.
+The benefits of digital twins go beyond those of emulation, and include accelerated business processes, enhanced productivity, and faster innovation with reduced costs {{I-D.irtf-nmrg-network-digital-twin-arch}}.

 # Security Considerations

 Privacy and security are drivers for the adoption of edge computing for IoT ({{sec-priv}}).
 As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be challenging as scale, mobility, and heterogeneity increase.
 The sometimes disconnected nature of edge resources can prevent relying on a third-party authority.
 Distributed edge computing is exposed to issues with reliability and denial of service attacks.
 Personal or proprietary IoT data leakage is also a major threat, especially due to the distributed nature of the systems ({{sec-data}}).
+Furthermore, blockchain-based distributed IoT edge computing need to be designed for privacy, since public blockchain addressing does not guarantee absolute anonymity {{Ali}}.

 However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case for IoT edge computing.
 An edge cloud can be used to take actions based on sensitive data, or to anonymize or aggregate data prior to transmitting to a remote cloud server.